KevinDHeath/NugetPackages/docs/Wpf.Resources/README.md

 ## About
 The Wpf.Resources package contains Windows Desktop resources which can be includes in .NET WPF projects.

-See [Change Log](https://github.com/KevinDHeath/NuGetPackages/blob/main/src/Wpf/Resources/README.md) for release notes.
+See [Change Log](https://github.com/KevinDHeath/NuGetPackages/tree/main/src/Wpf/Resources#wpfresources) for all release notes.

 ## Key Features
 Custom styles for `Buttons`, `CheckBoxes`, `ListViews`, `TabControls`, and `TextBoxes`.

+## Main Types
+- `RelayCommand` - Classes to relay functionality to other objects by invoking delegates.
+- `ConverterBase` - Base class for `IValueConverter` classes.
+- `RuleBase` - Base class for validation rules.

+See [WPF Packages](https://kevindheath.github.io/shfb/html/9488fab8-02de-4046-a582-c44f4c2a945f.htm) for technical documentation.

 ## How to Use
 To include the resources in a WPF project: